Citroen Relay van review

 The interior on the current Relay is better than the previous models, but it still all feels very utilitarian.
 However, the addition of a small touchscreen display (optional) does make it feel more modern inside.

-If you can stretch to the additional £800 it is well worth moving up from the standard trim to Enterprise specification.
-This adds air conditioning, cruise control with a speed limiter, the touchscreen audio pack with the 5-inch colour screen and steering wheel controls, rear parking sensors and a perimetric alarm.
+If you can stretch to the additional £1000 it is well worth moving up from entry-level 'X' trim to Enterprise specification.
+This adds air conditioning, cruise control with a speed limiter, the touchscreen navigation pack with the 5-inch colour screen and steering wheel controls, rear parking sensors and a perimetric alarm.

-The reversing camera and parking sensors are good options as well, making reversing into a tight spot less of a pain.
+The reversing camera and parking sensors are good options as well (standard on Driver trim), making backing into a tight spot less of a pain.
 The screen for the reversing camera displays two yellow lines that represent the rear doors, so you can park up without fear you won't get the doors open at the back.

 The cabin has 13 different storage spaces, including a large overhead area and a locking central glovebox to keep valuables safe while loading and unloading.